CA-APM/ca-apm-example-docker-tomcat/README.md

 # CA APM Example for Tomcat in Docker (1.0)

-## Short Description
-This example shows how to install a CA APM Java agent in a Tomcat [Docker](http://www.docker.com/) container along with your application.

 ## Description
 This example shows how to install a CA APM Java agent in a Tomcat [Docker](http://www.docker.com/) container along with your application.